nathanrooy/rpi-urban-mobility-tracker/README.md

 # Raspberry Pi Urban Mobility Tracker
 The Raspberry Pi Urban Mobility Tracker is the simplest way to track and count pedestrians, cyclists, scooters, and vehicles.
 For more information, see the original blog post [<a target="_blank" href="https://nathanrooy.github.io/posts/2019-02-06/raspberry-pi-deep-learning-traffic-tracker/">here</a>].
-Be warned, the code currently works but will require a substantial amount of work before it is mission ready.
-See the todo list for more information.

 ## Requirements
 1) Raspberry Pi (<a target="_blank" href="https://www.raspberrypi.org/products/raspberry-pi-4-model-b"/>ideally v4-b</a>)